emmenru/DD2421/README.md

 <h1>DD2421 LAB 3 - NAIVE BAYES CLASSIFIER + BOOSTING </h1>

 <h2> Assignment 1 </h2>
 Use the provided function, genBlobs(), that returns Gaussian distributed data points together with class labels, to generate some test data.
-Compute the ML-estimates for the data and plot the 95%-condence interval using the function plotGaussians.
+Compute the ML-estimates for the data and plot the 95%-confidence interval using the function plotGaussians.

 ![ass1](https://user-images.githubusercontent.com/1690217/78283799-a2dbbd80-751e-11ea-84b8-959f619d1187.png)

+This is an example of a Naive Bayes classifier using the Maximum Likelihood Method on Gaussian test data.

 <h2> Assignment 2-3 </h2>
 Run testClassifier for the datasets and take note of the accuracies.
 Use plotBoundary to plot the decision boundary of the 2D iris dataset.

 ```
+testClassifier(BayesClassifier(), dataset='iris', split=0.7)

 Trial: 0 Accuracy 84.4
 Trial: 10 Accuracy 95.6
 Trial: 20 Accuracy 93.3